aarozhang/LeetCode/README.md

-LeetCode
+**LeetCode**

 Welcome to the solution repository for my leetcode journey!
 Solutions are arranged by topic and are written in Kotlin.
-Individual solutions can be run by calling the Solution Class from a "main" function.
-However, the easiest way to utilize the code is to copy and paste over to the leetcode website and run from there.
+This repo is intended to be used mainly for reference, but individual solutions can be run by calling their Solution Class from a "main" function.
+Alternatively, the easier way to utilize the code is to copy and paste over to the leetcode problem page and run from the site's ide.